Divorce Counseling in New York, NY

 What is Divorce Counseling?

 A divorce is never something anyone intends on having to experience, which merely amplifies the feelings that follow such an event.
-Divorce is one of life’s most complicated transitionary periods, oftentimes unwanted by one of the individuals involved.
+Divorce is one of life’s most complicated transitionary periods, oftentimes unwanted by one of the individuals involved, and therefore something ripe for the guidance of a professional therapist.
 Even if the divorce isn’t conflict-based and remains amicable, several aspects of life change, requiring a readjustment of what both daily life and emotional well-being mean.
 The multifaceted nature of removing oneself, or being removed from, such an intertwined connection with another being is oftentimes likened to grieving over a loved one that has passed.
 There are stages to this loss, including but not limited to sadness, denial, depression, anger, guilt, bargaining, and finally, acceptance.

 “Suffering is not holding you, you are holding suffering” (Buddha)